Pervez Khattak: Early life and education

-Pervez Khattak was born on 25 January 1950 in the village of Manki Sharif to government contractor Hastam Khan Khattak, who was considered among the leading builders in the pre-partition subcontinent.
+Pervez Khattak was born on 1 January 1950 in the village of Manki Sharif to a government contractor Hastam Khan Khattak, who was considered among the leading builders in the pre-partition subcontinent.
 He belongs to the Khattak tribe of Pashtuns.
-Pervez Khattak received his early education at the Manki Sharif Primary School, and later at Pak-AIMS.
+Pervez Khattak received his early education at the Manki Sharif Primary School, high school at Aitchison College, Lahore and later at Pak-AIMS.
 He was also a political worker for PPP in the past.

 Pervez Khattak married twice.
 He is a father to three sons and two daughters.
 His eldest son Ishaq Khattak, after completing his education, is managing the company that his grandfather had established before the creation of Pakistan.
 His son Ibrahim Khan Khattak is a member of the Provincial Assembly of Khyber Pakhtunkhwa and Ismail Khan Khattak is receiving education in United Kingdom.
 His cousin Nasrullah Khan Khattak was also Chief Minister of KP during Zulfikar Ali Bhutto's rule as the Prime Minister of Pakistan.

 Political career

 He started his political career in 1983 as a member of the district council.
 He has served as once the Irrigation Minister of Khyber Pakhtunkhwa in 1988 and twice as the Ministry of Industries and Production (Pakistan) in 1993 and 2010.

+He ran for the National Assembly of Pakistan in the 1990 Pakistani general election from NA-4 Peshawar-IV as a candidate of the Pakistan Democratic Alliance, but was unsuccessful.
+He received 25,722 votes and was defeated by Ajmal Khattak, a candidate of the Awami National Party (ANP).

+He was elected to the Provincial Assembly of the North-West Frontier Province in the 2008 North-West Frontier Province provincial election from PF-13 Nowshera-II as a candidate of the Pakistan Peoples Party (Sherpao) (PPP-S).
+He received 15,168 votes and defeated Mian Yahya Shah of the Pakistan Muslim League (Q) (PML(Q)).

-Khattak relinquished his elected post as the Secretary-General of Pakistan Tehreek-e-Insaf on 25 September 2013 to Jahangir Tareen.
+Khattak relinquished his elected post as the Secretary-General of Pakistan Tehreek-e-Insaf (PTI) on 25 September 2013 to Jahangir Tareen.

 As Chief Minister, he faced serious issues like terrorism, extremism, economic downfall, social upheaval.
 But under his leadership, the province embarked upon many ambitious plans that include institutional development, elimination of corruption, energy production, reforming all sectors of the Government with a special focus on Health, Education, Local Government, and Law and order.
 A number of reforms were introduced in Police, Education, Health, Local Government, and Civil Work Departments.

 During his tenure as Chief Minister, he remained committed to establishing good governance in the province through the promotion of transparency, accountability, devolution of power, improving service delivery, entrenching rule of law, empowering citizens with a special focus on women empowerment, strengthening of institutions, etc.

+On 12 July 2023, his membership with the PTI was terminated due to his lack of response to a show-cause notice which was issued because of allegations that he was inciting other members to leave the party.